orlof/dcpu-admiral/README.md

           ['1','','2'])
       </pre>

 The sep argument may consist of multiple characters

       <pre>
           >'1<>2<>3'.split('<>')
           ['1','2','3']).
       </pre>

 Splitting an empty string with a specified separator returns [''].

     </p>
     <p>
 If sep is not specified, a different splitting algorithm is applied: runs of consecutive whitespace are regarded as a single separator, and the result will contain no empty strings at the start or end if the string has leading or trailing whitespace.
-Consequently, splitting an empty string or a string consisting of just whitespace with a None separator returns [].
+Consequently, splitting an empty string or a string consisting of just whitespace with no separator returns [].

       <pre>
           >' 1  2   3  '.split()